wdumez/evolutionary-computing/README.md

   super good heuristic to make sure that effort is not lost.
 - When seeding with heuristic solutions, maybe selective pressure should be lowered?
 Try this.
 - Unsurprisingly, the init greedy heuristic is great.
+- More stable convergence when only mutating the offspring?
+Including the population makes it seem less good.
+- Crowding _really_ works.
+You can see the mean bouncing around, whereas without crowding you get catastrophic convergence quite quickly.
+- Using one of the parents' mutation prob. when recombining doesn't work well, presumably because the best solutions " want" to lower the mean mutation prob. so that other solutions don't mutate into something better than them.
+But this makes the prob. near zero, and so there is very little improvement.
+- If you think about it, it makes little sense that the mutation prob. is dictated by the most fit candidates.
+Because then it will always become such a way that it only benefits the existing best candidates...
+- So having a higher mutation probability (~20% instead of ~5%) makes sense, because at first the recombination is good enough to focus down despite the mutation's best efforts, and at the end the higher mutation prob. will cause a chance to improve the solution further when a local optimum has been found.
+Now the only question remains: what's a good value for mp?
+- Also, maybe it still makes sense for _adaptivity_ of mp, instead of _self-adaptivity_?
+E.g., mp starts out low but increases as time goes on.
+- For the recombination and mutation _operators_, I guess it doesn't hurt to allow them to recombine and mutate?
+All of them are somewhat good, and surely the best ones will get used most in the end.
+- Using (lambda+mu) with crowding and mu >= lambda causes catastrophic convergence quite quickly (a few hundred iterations).
+This effectively counteracts the diversity promotion (somehow?).

 ## Things I tried